HeidiKarkkainen/Data-Structures-and-Algorithms/TOOLS.md

 VS Code version can be checked from the VSC menus.
 Installed VSC extensions can be seen from the VSC Extensions tool.

 **Make sure** JDK `bin` and Maven `bin` directories are on your **PATH** environment variable, and that **JAVA_HOME** environment variable points to the JDK home directory!

-Course [demo video](https://youtu.be/TzN7wTrvejI) (YouTube, Finnish) shows you how to change the environment variables in Windows.

 Each exercise contains unit tests.
 For unit testing, JUnit Jupiter version 5.7 or newer is used.
 These component dependencies (JUnit Jupiter) are installed by Maven / Visual Studio Code *automatically*.
 You do not have to try to install these yourself.